Sagrado Inferno: Early career and demo release (1983-1984)

 The band was formed in 1983 in the city of Belo Horizonte, being the first heavy metal band from Minas Gerais, influenced by bands of the 70s, like Black Sabbath.
 Subsequently, albums of bands like Metallica, Slayer, Celtic Frost, Destruction, Kreator, Mercyful Fate began to arrive in Brazil, influencing the band.
 In an interview with The MetalVox, Marcos Rodrigues had said that he was not influenced by Brazilian metal, although he was listening to Stress's first album quite a lot, but he did not think it influenced the sound of the band.

 In 1984 they recorded the first demo titled with the same name of the band "Sagrado Inferno" containing three tracks, "Sagrado Inferno", "Vida Macabra" and "Perseguição", and this second one is still performed today by bands like Chakal and Witchhammer.
-The songs were recorded under precarious conditions, they constituted a pillar of influence for many bands that would appear shortly after, heading the great and legendary movement of Metal in Belo Horizonte.
+The songs were recorded under precarious conditions, they constituted a pillar of influence for many bands that would appear shortly after, heading the legendary Metal scene of Belo Horizonte.
 One of the unique and remarkable public appearances, was conceived in Metal BH II festival in 1985, where the band played alongside Sarcófago, Sepultura, Armmagedom, Chakal and Minotauro, making a great show.
 Also in 1985, the band suffered the loss of their original drummer, Betao-Ronca Ferro, who allegedly died from an extreme alcohol poisoning during a party with friends.